 Your water heater is all that is standing between you and a lot of cold showers.
 So locating this appliance as soon as you move in is essential.
 Check the unit for any leaks or corrosion that could result in a leak.
 Also, note the location of the drain valve on the tank.
 A traditional water heater should be drained each year to remove sediment from the tank.
 This fine grit not only increases the occurrence of corrosion, but it also acts as an insulator and inhibits the water heaters performance.
 Finally, check the temperature setting on the unit.
 One hundred and twenty degrees is a safe and comfortable temperature.
 It is also a more economical setting that the typical 140 degrees that is the presetting on most water heaters.

 One Essential Number To Know

 If you experience any plumbing issues in your new home, there is only one number that you need to know.
-Call (806) 787-6501 for fast, affordable, and professional plumbing service.
-As a full-service company, Action Air & Plumbing is here to help with your plumbing emergencies, questions, regular maintenance, replacements, new installations, and additions.
+Call 806-583-3558 for fast, affordable, and professional plumbing service.
+As a full-service company, Action Air Plumbing and Septic is here to help with your plumbing emergencies, questions, regular maintenance, replacements, new installations, and additions.
 And even if you are new to the area, we have been working in the community for years.
 We know about local water pressure, drainage challenges, and even sewer complications.
 So give us a call at the first indication of a problem.
 Our team is available 24/7 to take your call and get you the help you need to reduce your stress and successfully handle your first plumbing challenge in your new home.